preciofishbone/OmniaDocs/quality-management/setup/index.rst

 --------------------------------------------------------
 It is possible to associate a SharePoint Task list to the Process library.
 If a Task list is associated, actions in issues will become SharePoint tasks.

-1. Got to the Process Library.
+1. Go to the Process Library.
 2. Click "Edit".
 3. Click the settings icon.